selph-ai/desktop-app/README.md

 ### Running in development

-1. In the root project folder, execute `npm start`
+1. In the root project folder, execute `npm start`.

 ### Directory walkthrough